Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

-Boundary conditions are incorporated through appropriate modification of the surface force term discretisation at faces coinciding with the boundary of the solution domain; in the case of a displacement condition $\boldsymbol{u}_b$ (Dirichlet boundary condition), the face displacement gradients are calculated at the face, while in the case of a traction condition $\boldsymbol{T}_b$ (Neumann boundary condition), the specified traction directly replaces the surface stress expression.
-As the mathematical model is time-dependent, the displacement field must be specified at $t = 0$, $t = -\Delta t$, and $t = -2\Delta t$.
+Boundary conditions are incorporated through appropriate modification of the surface force term discretisation at faces coinciding with the boundary of the solution domain.
+In the case of a displacement condition $\boldsymbol{u}_b$ (Dirichlet boundary condition), the face displacement gradients are calculated at the face, while in the case of a traction condition $\boldsymbol{T}_b$ (Neumann boundary condition), the specified traction directly replaces the surface stress expression.
+Initial conditions, in the form of the displacement field at $t = 0$, $t = -\Delta t$, and $t = -2\Delta t$, must also be specified.

-\paragraph{Solution algorithm} In order to solve the discretised governing equation (Equation \ref{eq:finalDiscretisedEqn}) for the unknown displacement vector, a decision must be made regards the \emph{implicit} or \emph{explicit} treatment of terms.
-In this context, \emph{implicit} indicates contribution to the matrix of a linear system and \emph{explicit} indicates contribution to the source of the linear system.
-To this end, the standard cell-centre approach uses a \emph{segregated} solution procedure, where the central-differencing component in Equation \ref{eq:finalDiscretisedEqn}, $(2\mu + \lambda) |\boldsymbol{\Delta}_{f}| \frac{\boldsymbol{u}_{N_{f}} - \boldsymbol{u}_P}{|\boldsymbol{d}_{f}|}$, and temporal terms are treated implicitly; all other terms are calculated explicitly using the latest available displacement field.
+\paragraph{Solution algorithm} In order to solve the discretised governing equation (Equation \ref{eq:finalDiscretisedEqn}) for the unknown displacement vector, the typical cell-centre approach uses a \emph{segregated} solution procedure, where the central-differencing component in Equation \ref{eq:finalDiscretisedEqn}, $(2\mu + \lambda) |\boldsymbol{\Delta}_{f}| (\boldsymbol{u}_{N_{f}} - \boldsymbol{u}_P)/|\boldsymbol{d}_{f}|$, and $\rho \left(\boldsymbol{u}_P/\Delta t^2 \right) \Omega_P$ within the inertia term are treated implicitly; all other terms are calculated explicitly using the latest available displacement field.
 The purpose of the segregated approach is to temporarily decouple/segregate the three scalar components of the vector momentum equation so that they can be solved sequentially; outer fixed-point/Gauss-Seidel/Picard iterations provide the necessary coupling, where the displacement gradient terms are explicitly updated each outer iteration using the latest available displacement field.
-Employing this implicit-explicit split, the discretised equation for each cell can be written in the form of an algebraic equation:
+Employing this implicit-explicit split, the discretised equation for each cell can be written in the form of a linear algebraic equation:

 where